Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Related Work

-In this paper, we focus on causation in the context of AI to present a set of use cases, including legally relevant technical details, which illustrate the specific difficulties involved in AI systems when it comes to proving causation, either from a standard of care or from a standard of safety point of view.
-Contrary to previous works \cite{EGEC2019}, \cite{Karner2021}, \cite{Erdelyi2021} the objective of our use case analysis is not only to test the legal or insurance issues, but to address the technical difficulties that even in the best case scenario (i. e., with access to the documentation and to the logs) an expert would have to face in order to prove fault or defect.
-We focus on systems that can produce physical damage, so the link between defect or fault and the harm should be also established.
+In this paper, we focus on causation in the context of AI and liability to present a set of use cases, including legally relevant technical details, which illustrate the specific difficulties involved in AI systems when it comes to proving causation in liability regimes, either from a standard of care or from a standard of safety point of view.
+Contrary to previous works (\citeR{EGEC2019}; \citeR{Karner2021}; \citeR{Erdelyi2021}) the objective of our use case analysis is not only to test the legal or insurance issues, but to address the technical difficulties that even in the best case scenario, i. e., with the cooperation of the defendant who provides access to documentation, training data and logs \cite{Wendehorst2021}, an expert would have to face in order to prove fault or defect.
+The same specific AI challenges related to the burden of proof identified in the context of anti-discrimination law (\citeR{Hacker2018}; \citeR{gerards2021}) also apply to liability regimes.
+In this paper, we provide a more specific analysis including use cases at a high level of granularity.
+We mainly focus on systems that can produce physical damage, so the link between defect or fault and the harm should be also established.
 We therefore omit pure software based cases such as the recent Australian case of ACCC v Trivago \cite{Fraser2022}.
 The selected examples represent recent technological developments, potentially available within a relatively short time horizon, which may pose risks to third parties.
 In this analysis, we link the difficulties in addressing the burden of proof to the characteristics of certain AI systems such as lack of causality, opacity and unpredictability.

 The structure of the rest of the paper is as follows.
 First, we describe those specific features of AI that we consider pose a problem in demonstrating causality when attributing responsibility in liability regimes.
 Second, we present the methodology for generating the use cases.
 Third, we describe the use cases and, finally, provide a general discussion, conclusions and future work.

-\section{Specific features of certain AI systems}
+\section{Specific Features of Certain AI Systems}